- Written by Dr.Mehmet Demircioglu

 After a hair transplant, PRP may be discussed as a supportive treatment.
 That word matters.
 Supportive does not mean essential for every patient.
 It also does not mean the transplanted grafts cannot grow without it.

 The transplanted grafts need careful extraction, careful placement, healthy tissue, good postoperative instructions, and enough time.
 This is true whether the operation is a small case or a larger FUE hair transplant session.
 If those parts are weak, PRP cannot correct the original surgical problem.
-If those parts are strong, PRP may still be considered in selected cases, but the patient should understand what it is supposed to support.
+If those parts are strong, PRP can still be considered in selected cases, but its target has to be clear.
+The reason may be native hair support, scalp comfort, or another defined goal.

 Be careful when patients are told that PRP is the reason the transplant will work.
 A well planned hair transplant should not depend on a sales upgrade to survive.